CELEX2

 Introduction

-This corpus contains ASCII versions of the CELEX lexical databases of English (Version 2.5), Dutch (Version 3.1) and German (Version 2.0).
-CELEX was developed as a joint enterprise of the University of Nijmegen, the Institute for Dutch Lexicology in Leiden, the Max Planck Institute for Psycholinguistics in Nijmegen, and the Institute for Perception Research in Eindhoven.
-Pre-mastering and production was done by the LDC.
+CELEX2 contains updated versions of the CELEX lexical databases of English (Version 2.5), Dutch (Version 3.1) and German (Version 2.0) developed by the University of Nijmegen, the Institute for Dutch Lexicology in Leiden, the Max Planck Institute for Psycholinguistics in Nijmegen, and the Institute for Perception Research in Eindhoven.

 For each language, this data set contains detailed information on: